chapel-lang/chapel/doc/rst/language/spec/procedures.rst

-Given a function call, a function is determined to be a *candidate function* if there is a *valid mapping* from the function call to the function and each actual argument is mapped to a formal argument that is a *legal argument mapping*.
+Given a function call, a function is determined to be a *candidate function* if there is a *valid mapping* from the function call to the function where each actual argument is mapped to a formal argument with a *legal argument mapping*.

 .. _Valid_Mapping: